Keeping Students Informed & Engaged

 - Encourage students to communicate and engage with one another.
 Support connection among students through meaningful opportunities to communicate and collaborate.
-They can share ideas and experiences using small group work, projects, interactive activities and discussions.
-Consider creating a question-and-answer forum for general questions, and/or a separate forum (“Online Cafe”) to share personal information they are willing to share to connect with each other (how learning is going and info on pets, family, etc.).
+They can share ideas and experiences using small group work, projects, interactive activities, and discussions.
+Consider creating a question-and-answer forum for general questions and/or a separate forum (“Online Cafe”) to share personal information they are willing to share to connect (how learning is going and info on pets, family, etc.).
 Recognize different communication styles that may be rooted, in part, in students’ cultural backgrounds.

 Pedagogical uses of web conferencing

 Online Discussions strategies and tips

 Communication and participation strategies and tips